Testing for the coronavirus and communicating the results

 Who works with your personal data?

 GGD GHOR Nederland manages the CoronIT IT system for the GGDs.
 The GGDs are responsible for your personal data if you take a coronavirus test.
 We use this system to use and store your personal data.
-We follow all laws as we do this.
+We do this in accordance with the rules set out in the law.
 This means that we handle your personal data properly and safely.
 We must also tell you what data we have about you, what we do with it, and who works with it.
 We share your data with the following organisations:

-Did you make an appointment for a coronavirus test through the call centre, the coronatest website or a doctor?
-Then your personal data will be transferred to CoronIT.
-CoronIT is the administration system for the test process and communication.
+CoronIT is the IT system for the test process and communication.
+We keep your medical file with your test and vaccination data in this system.
 It lets the GGDs see whose test result it is.
-Normally, the GGD GHOR cannot see this unless there is a problem that our Service Desk needs to solve.
+Normally, GGD GHOR Nederland cannot see this information, unless there is a problem that our Service Desk needs to solve.
 Then we will be allowed to see this data for our Service Desk work.
 The picture below shows where your data goes.

 What happens to your personal data?